Treating Prostate Cancer:

 LG Health also offers patients the option of participating in clinical trials, both through private urology practices and our membership in the Penn Cancer Network.
 This provides a unique opportunity for patients to take advantage of expanded treatment options currently under study and development while also advancing cancer care.

-To find a LG Health physician or to receive a prostate cancer education kit, call 1-888-LGH-INFO or visit us online at www.LancasterGeneralHealth.org/cancer
+To find a LG Health physician call 1-888-LGH-INFO or go to our Find a Doctor page at www.LGHealth.org/FIndaDoctor.